Your First Project

 Section titled “Two Ways to Work”Create a Project

-Created resonon.toml Created src/ Created src/main.non Created README.md Created LICENSE Initialized git repository
+Created resonon.toml Created src/ Created src/main.non Created README.md Created LICENSE Created .gitignore Initialized git repository

 Project Structure